Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 Pros:

-• Built-in evaluations and versioning
+• Built-in evaluations and versioning for safe iteration and regression testing

-• Shared visual canvas for cross-functional collaboration
+• Shared visual canvas for collaborating with PMs, QA, and compliance

 Cons: